The Pearcey Oration is presented each year by an eminent expert.

 Dr Trevor Pearcey put Australia at the very forefront of the digital computing age when he built CSIRAC in 1947-49.
 Now, Professor Simmons is launching Australia into the age of quantum computing with the potential to dominate this core capability for the 21st century.

-We invite you to share in Michelle’s passion and vision for a future of Australia enabled and driven by advanced technology.
+Michelle shared her passion and vision for a future of Australia enabled and driven by advanced technology.

 Michelle has generously made a copy of the text of her Oration available here.

 The 2023 Pearcey Oration was supported by Melbourne Connect and was live-streamed as part of Innovation Week.

 The Pearcey Foundation is a proud DIF Victoria partner and the Pearcey Oration was a feature event of the #DIF2023 Festival which ran from 23 August to 6 September.